WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

  * firstBlockClientId: Client ID of the first block to merge.
  * secondBlockClientId: Client ID of the second block to merge.

+### __internalRemoveBlocksPure

+Returns action objects used in signalling that the blocks corresponding to the set of specified client IDs are to be removed.
+This action does not trigger any required side effects and it is not recommended for public usage.

+*Parameters*

+ * clientIds: Client IDs of blocks to remove.

 ### removeBlocks

 Yields action objects used in signalling that the blocks corresponding to